-Total Disability based on Individual Unemployability (TDIU) allows the VA to pay some disabled veterans as if they were rated at 100% disability.
-For example, if a veteran has been trained for the construction trade but can’t work because of a service-connected disability rated at 70%, he may be eligible for 100% disability compensation.
+Total Disability based on Individual Unemployability (TDIU) allows the VA to pay some disabled Veterans as if they were rated at 100% disability.
+For example, if a Veteran has been trained for the construction trade but can’t work because of a service-connected disability rated at 70%, he may be eligible for 100% disability compensation.
 In this article, we outline how to apply for TDIU.

-“A veteran has a service-connected heart condition.
+“A Veteran has a service-connected heart condition.
 She has been able to work without difficulty until last year, when she began to experience chest pain with any exertion.
 Her physician recommended that she retire as soon as possible.
 She subsequently filed a claim for increased disability compensation.
-Evidence regarding the veteran’s work history and education were reviewed by the Rating Team.
-As it confirmed the veteran was ‘individually unemployable’ due to her service-connected disability, entitlement to compensation at the rate payable to a 100% disabled veteran was granted.”
+Evidence regarding the Veteran’s work history and education were reviewed by the Rating Team.
+As it confirmed the Veteran was ‘individually unemployable’ due to her service-connected disability, entitlement to compensation at the rate payable to a 100% disabled Veteran was granted.”

 In order to qualify for Individual Unemployability, you must have one of the following:

 The VA will consider a Veteran’s eligibility for Individual Unemployability if there is evidence showing that he or she cannot work due to service-connected disabilities.
-In both of the above instances, the VA reviews all the evidence of record and decides if a Veteran’s disability is severe enough by law to grant Individual Unemployability.
+In both of the above instances, the VA reviews all the evidence on record and decides if a Veteran’s disability is severe enough by law to grant Individual Unemployability.

 But you don’t need to rely on the VA.
 You can submit Form 21-8940 on your own.
 Here’s a link to the form on the VA website.

 It’s also important to note that the date you should be receiving TDIU is not necessarily based on the date you filled out 21-8940 but rather on the date the VA first received evidence that you could not work based on your service-connected disability.